 Spring is coming to a close, so best to make use of the pleasant weather in May before it begins to get uncomfortably humid in June.

-We’ve rounded up the best festivals and events you’ll find in Tokyo this month, and believe me, there’s a lot to get through.
+We’ve rounded up the best festivals and events you’ll find in Tokyo this month, and believe us, there’s a lot going on.

 For the top events in Tokyo throughout the year, check out our complete guide — organized by month.